Publications

 2025

-- THiNK: Can Large Language Models Think-aloud?Yongan Yu, Mengqian Wu, Yiran Lin, and 1 more authorJun 2025
+- THINK: Can Large Language Models Think-aloud?Yongan Yu, Mengqian Wu, Yiran Lin, and 1 more authorarXiv preprint arXiv:2505.20184, 2025

 Assessing higher-order thinking skills in large language models (LLMs) remains a fundamental challenge, especially in tasks that go beyond surface-level accuracy.
 In this work, we propose THiNK (Testing Higher-order Notion of Knowledge), a multi-agent, feedback-driven evaluation framework grounded in Bloom’s Taxonomy.
 THiNK frames reasoning assessment as an iterative task of problem generation, critique, and revision, encouraging LLMs to think-aloud through step-by-step reflection and refinement.
 This enables a systematic evaluation of both lower-order (e.g., remember, understand) and higher-order (e.g., evaluate, create) thinking skills.
 We apply THiNK to seven state-of-the-art LLMs and perform a detailed cognitive analysis of their outputs.
 Results reveal that while models reliably perform lower-order categories well, they struggle with applying knowledge in realistic contexts and exhibit limited abstraction.
 Structured feedback loops significantly improve reasoning performance, particularly in higher-order thinking.
 Qualitative evaluations further confirm that THiNK-guided outputs better align with domain logic and problem structure.
 The code of our framework provides a scalable methodology for probing and enhancing LLM reasoning, offering new directions for evaluation grounded in learning science, which is available at our GitHub repository.